 A foul is a penalty called by a quiz official against a quizzer or team for conduct that breaks the text or spirit of the rules.

 3 fouls by a quizzer eliminate that quizzer from the quiz.
 The quizzer must leave the platform immediately.
-That seat will continue to be ineligible to jump for the entire question number, including any alphanumeric question numbers.
+If a substitute replaces the fouled-out quizzer, the substitute may not jump until the next question.

 The following are fouls: